wrench-project/wrench/doc/source/index.rst

 In a nutshell, WRENCH makes it possible to:

--  Develop in-simulation implementations of runtime systems that execute application workloads on distributed hardware platforms managed by various software services commonly known as Cyberinfrastructure (CI) services; and
+- Develop in-simulation implementations of runtime systems that execute application workloads on distributed hardware platforms managed by various software services commonly known as Cyberinfrastructure (CI) services.
 - Quickly, scalably, and accurately simulate arbitrary application and platform scenarios for these runtime system implementation.

 .. _overview-architecture: